1. Home

 Hispanic, Latino, Latinx or Latine?

-Are gender-neutral terms like Latinx and Latine tailored English speakers?
+Are gender-neutral terms like Latinx and Latine tailored to English speakers?
 What’s the right word to use?
 How do you know who’s a part of the community?
 Professors Amanda Phillips and Ricardo Ortiz weigh in on the history, complexity and cultural significance of the identity terms they use to describe themselves and their communities.

 A Testimonial